Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 5-Year Annual Revenue Growth > 15%

 5-Year Dividend Growth > 10%

 Source: S&P Capital IQ.
-NM = not meaningful; AllianceBernstein has no significant current assets or current liabilities.
+NM = not meaningful due to negative revenue and net income as well as insignificant current assets and liabilities.
 Total score = number of passes.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-Motley Fool newsletter services have recommended buying shares of Brookfield Asset Management, BlackRock, and Charles Schwab.
+Fool contributor Dan Caplinger owns warrants on Hartford Financial.
+The Motley Fool has no positions in the stocks mentioned above.
+Motley Fool newsletter services recommend BlackRock.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.